CESAREAN SECTION / LSCS

 - Erythroblastosis fetalis

-- Closing the uterus: Closure of the uterine incision is done in 3 layers.
-The first is a continuous locking suture taking most of the myometrium but not passing through the decidua to guard against endometriosis and weakness of the scar.
-The second is a continuous or interrupted one inverting the first layer.
-The third is a continuous or interrupted layer to close the visceral peritoneum of the uterus.
-Similarly, the rectus muscles are not surgically reapproximated.
-The fascial tissue is carefully closed to provide good wound strength and the skin is closed with a subcuticular suture.
+- Closing the uterus: The uterine incision is closed in three layers.
+The first is a continuous locking suture that takes the bulk of the myometrium but does not move into the decidua to avoid endometriosis and scar weakness.
+The second inverts the first layer and is either continuous or interrupted.
+The third layer is a continuous or interrupted layer that closes the fetus’ visceral peritoneum.
+Similarly, the rectus muscles are not reattached surgically.
+The skin is closed with a subcuticular suture after the fascial tissue is carefully closed to provide good wound strength.

 - During operation: